Wolsten/Table-Based-Solution/readme.md

 /images/my-image.webp
 ```

 according to where you store your images.
 Note that images are not processed or optimised in any way so you will need to ensure that image sizes are not too large, particularly for a large timeline.
-Images are however set to `load="lazy"`.
+Images are however set to lazy load using `load="lazy"`.

 ### Date formats